differentpla-net/differentpla-net.github.io/_posts/2020-01-10-gnome-extensions.md

 The newest version (26, on https://extensions.gnome.org/extension/1160/dash-to-panel/) of Dash to panel is much improved.
 I've disabled "Dash to dock" and I'm experimenting with it.
 Note that you need to restart Gnome Shell (Alt+F2, r) in order to turn on the "Display panels on all monitors" setting.

+I installed it by following these instructions: https://linuxconfig.org/how-to-install-gnome-shell-extensions-from-zip-file-using-command-line-on-ubuntu-18-04-bionic-beaver-linux, but with `gnome-shell-extension-tool -r` at the end.

 ## Others

 - Alternatetab.
 Because, seriously, why would you want two different keystrokes to switch between top-level windows?
 I use something similar on macOS.